python-boltons/.github/profile/README.md

 utilize separate GitHub repositories and separate PyPI packages for each cohesive set of library utilities.

-The original project's architecture statement can be found [here][2].
-We summarize the project's design tenets below:
+The original project's architecture statement can be found [here][2]; we summarize the design tenets found on that page below:

 1. Be pure-Python and as self-contained as possible.
 1. Perform a common task or fulfill a common role.